 Sasol Wax is a subsidiary of Sasol, one of the leading chemicals and synthetic liquid fuels producers in the country.
 It has production facilities for petroleum derived and synthetic waxes in Europe, South Africa and North America.

-The first coal-to-liquid synthetic fuel plant at Sasolburg was built in the year of 1950.
+The first coal-to-liquid synthetic fuel plant at Sasolburg was built in 1950.
 The site is also a base for research and development, innovation and technology management.

 Sasol's wax business was a 50:50 joint venture between Sasol Wax and Luxco Wax for ten years from 1998.
 In March 2008, however, Sasol Wax acquired Luxco Wax's stake to grow its global market share in the value-added wax applications.

-The second phase is expected to be operational in 2014.
-It will generate about 3,500 jobs during construction.
+The second phase, which is expected to be operational in 2017, will generate approximately 3,500 jobs during construction.

 The power, water and steam utilities on the brownfield site are aligned to facilitate the expansion.
-The Department of Labour in Sasolburg hires the labour during the construction phase.
+The Department of Labour in Sasolburg hires workers during the construction phase.
 The skilled and semi-skilled workforce is employed from and around the Metsimaholo area in Sasolburg.

 Technology used in Sasol's wax production facility

-The plant will use the proprietary Fischer-Tropsch technology of Sasol for converting natural gas into waxes.
+The plant uses the proprietary Fischer-Tropsch technology of Sasol for converting natural gas into waxes.
 The feedstock is sourced from Mozambique through pipelines.